zarf-dev/zarf/docs/what-is-zarf.md

 ### (1) - Zarf builds you a package

-You feed Zarf a "recipe" (`zarf.yaml`) and it makes itself busy downloading, packing, and compressing the software you asked for.
+You feed the `zarf` binary a "recipe" (`zarf.yaml`) and it makes itself busy downloading, packing, and compressing the software you asked for.
 It outputs a single, ready-to-move distributable (cleverly) called "a package".

 Find out more about what that looks like in the "[Building a package](#building-a-package)" section.